 - Frost cooled cupcakes.
 I used Wilton #12 round tip.
 Garnish with remaining berries.

-Make ahead tip: Store leftovers in the refrigerator for up to 4-5 days.
+- Make Ahead Instructions: Store leftovers in the refrigerator for up to 4-5 days.
 Plain cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

 - Special Tools: KitchenAid Stand Mixer | KitchenAid Hand Mixer | Ninja Master Prep | Glass Mixing Bowls | Mini Strainer | Cupcake Liners | Cupcake Pan | Reusable Piping Bags or Disposable Piping Bags | #12 Round Decorating Tip